 in the middle of erosion stands a daffodil

-In the middle of an eroding cliff face stands a daffodil strong and solitary bending, unbroken and bright.
-Nestled amongst a tangle of kikuyu resilient to the Nor-east wind blowing hard, straining against those untamed forces of nature.
-Planted by sea in days gone by, you've now slidden down the bank, teetering on the shifting shores of Hihi, which will undoubtedly be your final resting place.
-But it's Daffodil Day today and you glow brightly, yellow and hopeful in the face of adversity like so many people's lives today, who are stretching out for a glimpse of tomorrow.
-So, thank you Daffodils, for the unbidden joy you are giving to millions today, wherever you maybe sitting.
-Thank you for a glimpse of Springtime and the chance for another day of life. * I took this photo from the relative safety of the crumbling cliff path - to get any closer was a risk my life, and we don't want that!
+In the middle of an eroding cliff face stands a daffodil strong and solitary unbroken, bending and bright.
+Tangled in kikuyu resilient to the Nor-east wind blowing hard, straining against those untamed forces of nature.
+Planted by the sea in days gone by, you've now slidden down the bank, teetering on the shifting shores of Hihi, undoubtedly your final resting place.
+But it's Daffodil Day today and you glow brightly, gold and hopeful in the face of adversity like so many people's lives today, who are stretching out for a glimpse of tomorrow.
+So, thank you Daffodils, for the unbidden joy you are giving to millions today, Thank you for a glimpse of Springtime and the chance for another day of life. * I took this photo from the relative safety of the crumbling cliff path - to get any closer was a risk my life, and we don't want that!